webcrumbs-community/webcrumbs/research/Performance Optimization Techniques for React.md

 There are unnecessary re-rendering of components even if prop or state has not changed.
 This is often caused by using 'shouldComponentUpdate' incorrectly.

 Solutions
-Use 'shouldComponentUpdate' to control when a component should re-render.This method compares current vs previous state, returning 'true' only if the update is needed, avoiding unnecessary re-renders.
+**Use 'shouldComponentUpdate' (or useMemo and useCallback hooks) to control when a component should re-render.** This method compares current vs previous state, returning 'true' only if the update is needed, avoiding unnecessary re-renders.

 Cutting out excessive re-renderings by using React.memo (memoization) or PureComponent.